Edwardbafford/notes/Notes/Software Engineering/Design/CI CD.md

 ## Technologies
 - [[Git]] as a repository
+- [[Terraform]] for infrastructure as code
 - [[Docker]] for simplifying the build, test, and deploy processes
 * [[Prometheus]] for monitoring
 * [[Apache Bench]] for load testing

+## IaC

+Infrastructure as code

+Use code to define infrastructure

+Features
+- Declarative - simplify the definition
+- Idempotent - re-runs don't cause any issues
+- Robust to infrastructure changes
+- Integrate with Cloud Platforms

 ## Monitoring